 In lesson five, Stephanie has a discussion on warming up as well as some exercises to help you do so.

 To acquire the most speed and accuracy, everything has to be in harmony, including your pick.
 In lesson six, Stephanie discusses how to hold the pick for best speed and accuracy.

 Now that you know how to hold your pick, it's time to talk about placement at the strings and direction of pick travel.

 With the basics under your belt, it should already be a little easier to start bringing your speed up.
 You might find that the sound is muddy and ringing however.
 Now it's time to turn to the art of muting to help clean up the tone.

 In this lesson, Stephanie discusses adding dynamic accent notes.
 At first you'll use this technique to help you know when a lick is repeating, eventually you'll use it dynamically in your shredding.

 In lesson 10, Stephanie discusses using and building muscle memory to help with speed picking.

 Equally as important as what your fingers are doing, proper placement of the thumb is also critical for successful speed picking.

-Now that you are starting to get some of the basic techniques down, it is important to talk about practicing properly.
+Now that you're starting to get some of the basic techniques down, it's important to talk about practicing properly.
 In lesson 12 Stephanie discusses using repetition to help build your speed quickly.

 Two is better than one and that rings true for speed picking as well.
 You need your hands both working in sync to perform the most blazing speed picking patterns.
 Stephanie Bradley shows you how!